Skip to Main Content

 Photo: Indochino

-Not too light and not too dark, not too heavy and not too lightweight—this wool and linen suit is a great civil wedding outfit option for ceremonies of any season.
-Along with a unique fabric weave, it also features a unique geometric texture that makes it stand out from the rest.
+Not too light and not too dark, not too heavy and not too lightweight—this wool-and-linen suit is a great civil wedding outfit option for ceremonies of any season.
+Along with a unique fabric weave, it also has a unique geometric texture that makes it stand out from the rest.

 Slim-Fit Black Wool Dress Pants